-Transferring a liquor license in Michigan is possible, but it can be a complex process due to the liquor license laws in MI.
-There are a lot of details that must be followed, and mistakes are easy to make if you don’t know exactly what you’re doing.
+Transferring a liquor license in Michigan is possible, but it can be a complex process due to the state’s liquor license laws.
+Many rules, laws, and details must be followed, and mistakes are easy to make if you don’t know exactly what you’re doing.

 In the state of Michigan, there are three parties that must be involved in the transfer of a liquor license: the seller, the buyer, and the State.
 In Michigan, the State does not have ownership of the license in any way once a private party takes possession of it, but it plays an integral role in overseeing the purchase and transfer of liquor licenses.
 Here are the steps in the process:

 To transfer a liquor license in Michigan, the first step is fill out the application.
 If you are transferring the liquor license as part of an asset sale, the Retailer License & Permit Application (LCC-100) is used.
 If you are transferring a business interest, then the License Interest Transfer Application (LCC-101) is used instead.